romilly/freemap/plan/journal.md

    2. If neither is present the contents of the `RICH_TEXT` node wil be returnsd as a Markdown object.
    3. If neither is present, and there is no `RICH_TEXT` node a ``ValueRerror` will be raised.

 Node details and node notes are always held as rich text if present.

+## Friday 07 January 2022

+I'm going to create a RichText class instances of which can hold and interconvert markdown and html.

+That will allow me to get more useful results from retrievals of text, notes and descriptions, and to set branch rich text.